Jonathan-hanekom-punchb2b/dnc_checker/README.md

 python dnc_checker.py
 ```

-Output: `contacts_checked.csv` will contain flags for any matches found.
+Output: `accounts_checked.csv` will contain flags for any matches found.

+---

+### 9. Upload to Google Sheets

+- Create a new sheet in your working spreadsheet and import the data.
+- Filter the data by the `do_not_contact` column.
+- Move all the contacts associated with the flagged accounts.

 ---